andyshinn/fpv-racing-resources/content/flight-controller/podiumf4.md

 ## Features

-* podium-controller-02Simple layout very easy to install
+* Simple layout very easy to install
 * Built in PDB with 4oz of copper
 * Both 12v and 5v filtered power
 * 12v is 1 amp